adisakshya/chatroom/README.md

 # To-Do

-	1. multiple clients
+	1. feature nicknames
-	2. open in web browser
+	2. typing...
 	3. sharing files on chat
+	4. login page

 Feel free to contribute to fix any problems, or to submit an issue!